Septima/spatialsuite-metadata-button/README.md

 This module creates a link from a theme in Spatial Map to a predefined html page with theme metadata

-Note: Currently only works in classic theme selector
+Note: You only need this module if you are using the "classic" theme selector.
+In the "themestore" theme selector you only need to add metadata url described in 2.a.

  see demo here: http://sps-demo.septima.dk/cbkort?profile=metadata-button
 #Installation